PhilRW/rangeline.info/pages/Vandy Patinkin___Maiden Voyage.md

 	- [Kayak search](https://www.kayak.com/cars/CLT-a17741/Greensboro,North-Carolina,United-States-c19589/2023-04-21/2023-04-21-20h?sort=rank_a&fs=carclass=-PICKUPTRUCK,MEDIUM,SMALL)
 	- UberXL or Lyft about $180
 - DONE [#A] Sign and return paperwork (overnighted via UPS) with $10K certified check to [[Airstream of Tampa]]
-### PDI Checklist
+- PDI Checklist
   id:: fc1c326f-8eb4-4d21-9a02-a815328c22d5
 	- TODO Inspect roof for dents and sealant around all roof-mounted components.
 	- DONE Check all window covers for proper fit.
-		- DOING ordering new back door flap and cover for sliding door
+		- DOING ordering new back door flap and cover for sliding door via [[Airstream of Greensboro]] #incoming
 	- DONE Check that bathroom mirror is installed.
 	- DONE Check Air Conditioner vents, make sure they both open and close.
 	- DONE Verify that the van door locks work.